Gabriola Island Power and Sail Squadron Policy Manual

 The various awards, the award criteria and the recipients can be found on theOur Award Winnerspage.
 The responsibility of deciding the recipients of these awards is as follows:

 4.3.1 The Arthur J Nielsen Award is announced by the SEO.
-The SEO is bound by the results of the Boating / Essentials course marks.

 4.3.3 The Windchime Award is decided by the Bridge with or without the SEO's participation in the decision-making process.